 I was surprised there wasn’t more chatter on the web about who the possible patriarchal candidate might be.
 Even my family didn’t see what the big deal was.
 However, my uncanny preoccupation with the question prevailed, and in Volume Two of GotG the question dominates the storyline.

 I speculated that Quill’s daddy was Yondu.
 Made sense.
 Quill’s mother said he had the face of an angel—which the actor portraying the role does not—but the character is blue-skinned, giving a whole celestial feel to the alien.
-And he does sorta rescue Quill after his mother dies and teaches him how to survive.
+And he does sorta rescue Quill, after the kid’s mother dies, and teaches him how to survive.
 Even though the life-lessons Yondu teaches Quill are not in accordance with society’s Dudley do-right rules, Yondu does manage to keep Quill alive even at the protests of his followers, the Ravagers.

 Yondu is a reasonable guess, but the few who speculated on the web had other possible candidates with valid reasons as well, like The Collector or Thanos.